Where to go on holiday in March 2019 & 2020 for the best weather

 La Palma is the fifth largest Canary Island, and much less popular in terms of the number of people who visit, offering something a little different in this archipelago.
 Weatherwise, there's a hint of the tropical about La Palma, which is by far one of the cooler and greener islands.

 Days in March may not be hot but they do promise sunshine and are free from heat and humidity.
 You could catch a shower or two so it's definitely worth packing a waterproof, especially if you plan on exploring the island by bike or on foot.

-The sea is arguably too cold to enjoy, so if the quieter, less developed shores of La Palma have you interested go for the rainforest trails that crisscross the island and offer dramatic scenery.
+The sea is arguably too cold to enjoy, so if the quieter, less developed shores of La Palma have your interest, go for the rainforest trails that crisscross the island and dramatic scenery.